Kansas

 C. Effect

 After expungement, a person “shall be treated as not having been arrested, convicted or diverted of the crime,” except that the expunged conviction may be considered as a prior conviction for sentencing purposes related to a conviction for a subsequent crime and it may be disclosed in a subsequent prosecution for an offense which requires a prior conviction as an element.
 Kan.
 Stat.
-Ann. §§ 21-6614(h)(1), (4).
-Additional circumstances requiring disclosure are set forth in § 21-6614(h).
-Additionally, the expungement may be disregarded by the secretary of corrections for purposes of a new commitment to the custody of the secretary, and the court ordering the expungement may specify other circumstances under which the conviction is to be disclosed. §§ 21-6614(h)(3), (5).
-Also, the conviction must be disclosed in connection with certain licensing and public employment applications (health, security, gaming, commercial driver or guide, investment adviser, law enforcement). § 21-6614(h)(2); see also § 21-6614(k).
+Ann. § 21-6614(i)(1), (4).
+Additional circumstances requiring disclosure are set forth in § 21-6614(i)(2).
+Additionally, the expungement may be disregarded by the secretary of corrections for purposes of a new commitment to the custody of the secretary, and the court ordering the expungement may specify other circumstances under which the conviction is to be disclosed. § 21-6614(i)(3), (5).
+The expunged records must be disclosed in connection with certain licensing and public employment applications (health, security, gaming, commercial driver or guide, investment adviser, law enforcement). §§ 21-6614(i)(2).
+The information may be released by the “custodian of the records” to listed agencies and commissions. § 21-6614(l).

-Other than the contexts specified in § 21-6614(h) and (k), a person may respond that he has not been convicted in response to questions on applications for a license or employment or benefit. § 21-6614(j).
+Other than the contexts specified in § 21-6614(i) and (l), a person may respond that he has not been convicted in response to questions “in any application for employment, license or other civil right or privilege, or any appearance as a witness.” § 21-6614(k).

 D. Expungement for victims of human trafficking